 When discussing any kind of insulation, it’s important to understand R-values, or thermal resistance.
 Simply put, the R-value is a measure of the effectiveness of insulation: the larger the number, the better it is at trapping heat.
 An ordinary single-glazed aluminium window has an R-value of around 0.15, while the very best double-glazing achieves around 0.5.

-The most important part to insulate in your clubroom is the ceiling, as heat rises and easily escapes through an uninsulated roof.
+The most critical part to insulate in your clubroom (and home) is the ceiling, as heat rises and easily escapes through an uninsulated roof.
 There is a wide range of insulating products available, each appropriate for different roof types and situations.
 While it is always best to speak with a professional before selecting a product, please ensure the insulation you pick meets the following criteria:

 Its R-value, relating to the effectiveness of insulation, is at least 2.9 for North Island and 3.3 for South Island buildings - but if you can afford a higher R-value, always go for it.

 It is designed for installation in ceilings.